-The good thing about Athens is that the monuments are all concentrated in the center and mostly around the Acropolis Hill and Plaka, making them easily accessible whether you are on foot, using the metro, or by private car/taxi.
+The good thing about Athens is that the monuments are concentrated in the center and mostly around the Acropolis Hill and Plaka, making them easily accessible whether you are on foot, by metro, or by private car/taxi.

 *Some of the links below are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.

-How to Split the 2Day Itinerary for Athens Greece
+How to Split Your 2-Day Trip to Athens Greece

 To help you see most of Athens in a short time, I recommend grouping the monuments based on their location.
 This way, you can conveniently visit several in one day.
 These are the most important sites you can visit but you may not have time for all of them.